erikkastelec/hass-WEM-Portal/README.md

 - `password`: Password used for logging into WEM Portal
 - `scan_interval (Optional)`: Defines update frequency of web scraping.
 Optional and in seconds (defaults to 30 min).
   Setting update frequency bellow 15 min is not recommended.
-- api_scan_interval (Optional)`: Defines update frequency for API data fetching.
+- `api_scan_interval (Optional)`: Defines update frequency for API data fetching.
 Optional and in seconds (defaults to 5 min).
-- language (
+- `language (
   Optional)`: Defines preferred language.
-Use en for english translation.
-Other options will keep the entities in German. (defaults to en (english)) ""
+Use `en` for English translation or `de` for German. (defaults to en ( English))
+- `mode (Optional)`: Defines the mode of data fetching.
+Defaults to `both`, which queries website and api and provides all the available data.
+Option `web` gets only the data on the website, while option `api` gets only the data available through the mobile API.

 Add the following to your `configuration.yaml` file:

 ```yaml
 # Example configuration.yaml entry